ZYSF/gen1cpu/README.md

 # gen1cpu
 Finally, a CPU that isn't mind-numbingly complex.
 Batteries sold separately.

-Implemented in Verilog and featuring an custom-designed instruction set (completely copyright-free!).
+Implemented in Verilog and featuring a custom-designed instruction set (completely copyright-free!).

 ## Features